Defense Innovation Board's AI Principles Project

-As the Department of Defense (DoD) moves forward in integrating artificial intelligence (AI) and machine learning across its functions, it is imperative to keep pace with modern business practices to maintain our strategic and technological advantage.
+As the Department of Defense (DoD) moves forward in integrating artificial intelligence (AI) and machine learning across its functions, in accordance with the National Defense Strategy and DoD AI Strategy, it is imperative to keep pace with modern business practices to maintain our strategic and technological advantage.
 Such an approach involves serious reflection and inquiry, a commitment to responsible research and innovation, and the safe and ethical use of these technologies.

 We have witnessed how deeply committed the women and men who work in the Department are to ethics: avoiding civilian casualties, adhering to international humanitarian law, and collaborating with allies in international fora to advance international law and norms.
 Additionally, the Department extensively tests all its systems, especially weapons systems, and systems employing AI will likely be subjected to more scrutiny than ever before.

 The DIB noted that -- as with all new technologies -- rigorous work is needed to ensure new tools are used responsibly and ethically.
 The stakes are high in fields such as medicine or banking, but nowhere are they higher than in national security.

 For this reason, in July 2018, the Department asked the DIB to undertake an effort to help catalyze a dialogue and set of consultations to establish a set of AI Principles for Defense, particularly while the adoption of this technology is at a nascent stage.
 The DIB is well-suited to enjoin business, academic, and non-profit perspectives with their accumulated insights into defense, and to engage a diverse array of stakeholders in our society who have important views to bring to this discussion.
 To that end, the DIB intends to make this process as robust, inclusive, and transparent as practical.